TuyaInc/tuyasmart_home_android_sdk_doc/en/resource/HomeMember.md

     });
 ```

-#### Get the authorization list of scenarios for members under the specified family
+#### Get the Authorization List of Scenarios for Members Under the Specified Family

 **Declaration**